 In a central air conditioning system, this resides indoors with either the furnace or air handler.
 It holds the chilled refrigerant that is used to draw out the heat from the air in your home.

 A heating system that heats air and distributes it through the house using ducts.
 Often combined with central air conditioning.

 Stands for heating, ventilation, and air conditioning.
 This term is typically used to describe home heating and cooling systems.

 Handles both heating and cooling.
 Heat pumps transfer heat between your home and the outside to provide both heating and cooling.
 They work best in moderate climates where temperatures do not regularly fall below freezing.

 Also called an all-in-one system.
 All parts of the system are contained in one outdoor unit that is usually installed on a roof or next to the home on a slab.

 Used in an air conditioning system to absorb heat from indoor air.

 Also called Freon.
 The production and use of R-22 is being phased out, as it depletes ozone.
 Other, more environmentally friendly types of refrigerant are replacing R-22.

-Seasonal Energy Efficiency Ratio measures the efficiency of air conditioners.
-A higher SEER rating means that the system is more efficient.
+Seasonal Energy Efficiency Ratio 2 measures the efficiency of heating and air conditioning systems.
+A higher SEER/SEER2 rating means that the system is more efficient.

 The most common type of residential HVAC system, it has two main components: an indoor component (the air handler), and an outdoor one (the condenser).